muratk5n/thirdwave/en/README.md

 ---

-"[A] Wilmington-based armorer with a decade’s experience in film.. said he has anticipated an accident, such as the one on the set of 'Rust,' for six months.
+"[An] armorer with a decade’s experience in film.. said he has anticipated an accident, such as the one on the set of 'Rust,' for six months.
 The demand for content, stemming from a rise in streaming platforms, has productions working under tight and rushed schedules"

 [[-]](https://portcitydaily.com/local-news/2021/10/22/alec-baldwin-accidental-on-set-shooting-conjures-local-memories-of-wilmington-filmed-the-crow/)